How To Recover Your Google Analytics Account

 If you go through step 3, this process usually takes two weeks to achieve.
 Two weeks is a long time to be in limbo!
 But not nearly as long as your organization went without access to date.

-One of my readers recently used the process outlined in this guide to request access to my Google Analytics account.
+One of my readers used the process outlined in this guide to request access to my Google Analytics account.
 The image below is a screenshot of the message Google sent me asking if I wanted to give him access.
 Although I won't be authorizing Philippe to use my Analytics account, he gets full marks for his effort!

 Google Analytics Account Recovery

 I hope this guide helps you understand the decision process of recovering your account.
-Take these steps to regain access to Google Analytics.
-It works every time.

 Leave a Comment